 - a.
 Team Strategy

 - b.
 Play calling

 - c.
 Other student athletes

-- d.
-Officials Competency

 Protocol for Communication of Concerns:

 - a.
 Athlete addresses concerns with coach - b.
 Parent contacts the coach at an appropriate place and time - c.
 Parent contacts Athletic Director before pursuing further administration